werbenhu/eventbus/README.md

 ## Use Pipe instead of channel

-Pipe is a wrapper for a channel without the concept of topics, with the generic parameter corresponding to the type of the channel.

-`eventbus.NewPipe[T]()` is equivalent to `make(chan T)`.
+Pipe is a wrapper for a channel without the concept of topics, with the generic parameter corresponding to the type of the channel. `eventbus.NewPipe[T]()` is equivalent to `make(chan T)`.
 Publishers publish messages, and subscribers receive messages.
 You can use the `Pipe.Publish()` method instead of `chan <-`, and the `Pipe.Subscribe()` method instead of `<-chan`.
-If there are multiple subscribers, each subscriber will receive every message that is published.

-If you want to use a buffered channel, you can use the `eventbus.NewBufferedPipe[T](bufferSize int)` method to create a buffered pipe.

-Pipe also supports synchronous and asynchronous message publishing.
+If there are multiple subscribers, each subscriber will receive every message that is published.If you want to use a buffered channel, you can use the `eventbus.NewBufferedPipe[T](bufferSize int)` method to create a buffered pipe.Pipe also supports synchronous and asynchronous message publishing.
 If you need to use the synchronous method, call `Pipe.PublishSync()`.

 #### pipe example
 ```go